rdntech14/DesignPattern_Factory/README.md

 1) We can keep the method that returns the subclass as static.

-2) Notice that based on the input parameter, different subclass is created and returned.
+2) Based on the input parameter, different subclass is created and returned.

 # UML diagram